YonitLopatinski/AI-Agent-Sample/README.md

 # AI-Agent-Sample

 This repository ws created for my session in DDOS & Microsoft meetup "A Ticket to GenAI World".
 In this session I've introduced basic term in GenAI, and built an AI Agent using models hosted in Groq.

-You can find here relevant information and basic code samples of AI Agent with tools
+You can find here relevant information and basic code samples of AI Agent with tools.

+Before getting started with the code, I recommend reading my blogs:

 # My Blog Posts
 ## A Ticket to GenAI World